fluentlabs-xyz/rwasm/README.md

 )
 ```

-These injections fully match WASM standards, and this is how we can support official WASM memory constraint checks for
+These injections fully comply with WASM standards,
-a memory section.
+allowing us to support official WASM memory constraint checks for the memory section.

-For data section, it's a bit more complicated because we have to support three different data section types:
+For the data section, the process is more complex because we need to support three different data section types:

-- `active` - has a pre-defined compile-time offset
+- **Active**: Has a pre-defined compile-time offset.
-- `passive` - can be initialized dynamically in runtime
+- **Passive**: Can be initialized dynamically at runtime.

-To solve this problem, we merge all sections.
+To address this, we merge all sections.
-If memory active then we inits it inside entrypoint with
+If the memory is active, we initialize it inside the entrypoint with re-mapped offsets.
-re-mapped offsets otherwise remember offset in a special mapping (we need this to adjust passive segments when user
+Otherwise,
-call `memory.init` manually).
+we remember the offset in a special mapping to adjust passive segments when the user calls `memory.init` manually.

-Here is an example of entrypoint injection for active data segment:
+Here is an example of an entrypoint injection for an active data segment:

 ```wat
 (module